 2019 Stella & George Bryant Scholar

-“Previously, I might have relied on estimates but now, I have the right, globally recognised and utilized resources, and I am making informed, evidence-based decisions.
+“Now, I have the right, globally recognised and utilized resources, and I am making informed, evidence-based decisions.
 With the newly established Nigerian Society of Travel Medicine, the growing number of trained travel medicine professionals and the increased interest in the field, it can only get bigger and better.
-This year, I will be introducing some doctors to travel medicine a part of their public health training.”
+This year, I will be introducing some doctors to travel medicine as part of their public health training.”

 2019 Violet Williams Scholar